invoiceninja/inspector/README.md

     :records="$records" />
 ```

-To generate link to specific record, pass `show-route-name`:
+To generate a link to a specific record, pass `show-route-name`:

 ```html
 <x-inspector-records